The Efficiency Boom: Cashing In on the Savings from Appliance Standards

 State-Level Benefits from Federal Standards

 As a special online addendum, we break down the national savings state-by-state for the benefit of state advocates and policymakers.
 To view a state-by-state breakdown of these impacts, look at the interactive map on State Benefits from Federal Standards.
 There you will find links to a pdf document summarizing individual state savings from our proposed standards.
 The state tables include energy consumption and dollar savings estimates, as well as estimates on avoided emissions and peak load capacity reductions.
 We also provide estimates of consumer economics, such as the benefit/cost ratio and simple payback period.
+PLEASE NOTE THAT THESE ARE 2012 ESTIMATES OF POTENTIAL NATIONAL STANDARDS.
+SOME STANDARDS HAVE BEEN ADOPTED; OTHERS HAVE NOT OR AT LEVELS DIFFERENT THATN ESTIMATED.
+THE SAVING TABLES ARE INCLUDED HERE FOR ILLUSTRATIVE PURPOSES ONLY.

 Prior Report: 2009 Ka-BOOM